vitality-data-center/environmental_factors/README.md

 # environmental_factors
-development of environmental factors at 6 digit postcode level of the Netherlands
+development of environmental factors at 4 and 6 digit postcode level of the Netherlands